-- Resource 17-R6 (circles) from resource CD #1117.
+- Resource 17-R6.

 - Colored construction paper.

 - Adhesive-backed felt dots.

-- Two wide rubber bands; 1 regular rubber band.
+- Two wide rubber bands and 1 regular rubber band for each child.

 - Glue; tape; scissors.

-- 1. Before class: Copy resource 17-R6 (circles) on colored construction paper (one copy for every two children).
+- 1. Copy resource 17-R6 (circles) on colored construction paper (one copy for every two children).
 Cut out all the circles.
 Make a sample craft. - 2.
-Help each child glue the head to the body and place adhesive-backed felt circles for buttons. - 3.
+Help each child glue the head to the body and place adhesivebacked felt circles for buttons. - 3.
 Cut two wide rubber bands in half, and help children tape the pieces to the back of the body where the arms and legs should be.
 For hands and feet, tape a small circle to the other end of each rubber band. - 4.
 Tape an uncut rubber band to the back of the head (so it can hang from a doorknob at home). - 5.
 Review the story.
 Show how to make the man's arms and legs move up and down like he's jumping.